awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 target_link_libraries(${COMPONENT_TARGET} PRIVATE AFR::mqtt)
 ```

-For ESP components, this is done by setting 2 variables `COMPONENT_REQUIRES` and `COMPONENT_REQUIRES`\.
+For ESP components, this is done by setting 2 variables `COMPONENT_REQUIRES` and `COMPONENT_PRIV_REQUIRES`\.
 See [ When Writing a Component](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/build-system-cmake.html#when-writing-a-component) in the *ESP\-IDF Programming Guide*\.

 ```
 # If the dependencies are from ESP-IDF, use these 2 variables.
 Note these need to be